-The challenges of setting boundaries after abusive relationships
+The challenges of setting boundaries after abuse

-We hear a lot about boundaries and the necessity for them in our lives.
 There is no denying that having healthy limits with yourself and others can be life-changing.
 It can go a long way to calling back your energy and peace from people, places and situations that are draining you.

 What is not talked about, is how it feels to begin to set boundaries for someone who has experienced trauma from any kind of abuse in their past or present.

-The challenges of setting boundaries after abusive relationships
+The challenges of setting boundaries after abuse

 Emotional and psychological abuse and coercive control from the perpetrator, conditions you to believe that having a need or want, or even a question to their need or want, will be punished.